Mariam-Ghamgui/Domain-Specific-GPT-2-Text-Generator/README.md

 - **Data Preprocessing:** Tokenization and dataset preparation for efficient training.
 - **Model Fine-Tuning:** Training GPT-2 with Hugging Face Transformers and PyTorch.
-- **Evaluation:** Performance measured using metrics such as perplexity and BLEU.
  - **Interactive Demo:** Real-time text generation using a Gradio web interface.
-- **Deployment:** Easy-to-run interface for testing and sharing model outputs.

-## Status

-This repository serves as a placeholder to showcase the project in my CV.
-Full implementation, including model training scripts and demo, will be added very soon.

-## CV Use

-This project demonstrates hands-on experience with **deep learning, large language models, and NLP deployment**.